If you were a train robber in the late nineteenth century, the Texas & Pacific trestle over Mary’s Creek was the place to be.

 After Ward was arrested in Alabama, Phillips turned himself in here and stood trial again.
 Again he was convicted and sentenced to five years.
 With Phillips convicted and Ward in jail in Alabama, only Sullivan remained at large.
 Clip is from the February 27, 1897 Register.

-But the 1894 robbery at Mary’s Creek—and the still-missing money and the still-missing Sullivan—seemed to fall out of Fort Worth headlines after 1897.
+But if Captain Burns—or anyone else—ever bought in George Sullivan, I can find no account of it, and the 1894 robbery at Mary’s Creek—and the still-missing money and the still-missing Sullivan—seemed to fall out of the headlines after 1897.

 This 1895 map detail shows the lay of the land.
 The home of James M. Benbrook was labeled, as were the railroad track and Mary’s Creek.
 And after at least three train robberies, the T&P trestle over Mary’s Creek was labeled “Train Robber’s Bridge.”
 (From Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)